Baka Prase: Events

 In 2017, Ilić reacted to a video of a 12-year-old girl that had love problems, culminating in another YouTuber known as Amir Hadžić responding, criticizing Ilić for mocking the girl, which afterwards attempted suicide.
 In 2018, Ilić criticized a song, created by fellow YouTubers which are sisters known as "Andjela & Nadja", which escalated in the father of Anđela and Nađa, responding and criticizing Ilić for being disrespectful.

-In 2019, Ilić reacted to a "diss-track" about him from other Serbian Youtubers, culminating in releasing diss-tracks between him and K1KA, another Serbian YouTuber and Twitch Streamer.
+In 2019, Ilić reacted to a "diss-track" about him from other Serbian YouTubers, culminating in releasing diss-tracks between him and K1KA, another Serbian YouTuber and Twitch Streamer.
 Both of whom ended up together on a morning television program.
 In December 2021, after K1KA committed suicide, Ilić was brought in for questioning.
 Following the incident, Ilić had moved to Amsterdam, Netherlands, together with his partner, where he purchased a flat in order to join the rest of his family.
 Ilić had stated that he had resolved on this decision following the outcry of the Serbian public following Đukić's suicide, claiming that the situation had escalated to the point where he had received serious death threats.
 He had further announced that he will most likely cease streaming on YouTube, stating that doing streaming was too time-consuming and that it was not as profitable anymore.

-In 2020, Serbian rapper Voyage, released his opinion that Serbian Youtubers are not in the same rank as Serbian musicians, after which Prase decided to create videos and a diss-track against Voyage's claims.
-During an interview in 2020, Jelena Karleuša admonished Youtubers (including Prase) for gaining fame undeservedly and shutting out "talented singers" from becoming famous.
+In 2020, Serbian singer Voyage, released his opinion that Serbian YouTubers are not in the same rank as Serbian musicians, after which Prase decided to create videos and a diss-track against Voyage's claims.
+During an interview in 2020, Jelena Karleuša admonished YouTubers (including Prase) for gaining fame undeservedly and shutting out "talented singers" from becoming famous.
 Prase and Karleuša exchanged response videos criticizing the other.
 Another Serbian folk singer, Aca Lukas, was asked in an interview what his opinion on Prase was and he criticized Prase, saying that he never heard of him or his work.

 Croatian YouTube influencer Filip Rožman, better known as KakoLako, created a 37 minutes long video called "Drama Salama - Baka Prase", in which he is criticizing Ilić on a wide variety of topics including his music career and for being a hypocrite.
 Despite talking about it and partially addressing it, Baka Prase did not want to name the video directly outside one of his streams, possibly not wanting to risk exposing his fans to actual criticism of him.
 Serbian actor and politician Sergej Trifunović also criticized Ilić, responding to Twitter posts by Ilić.